Egyptian Theatre, Park City

 The Egyptian Theatre is located at 328 Main Street in Park City, Utah in the United States.
-It has also been referred to as the Mary J. Steiner Egyptian Theatre or Egyptian Theatre in Park City.
+It has also been referred to as the Mary J. Steiner Egyptian Theatre or Egyptian Theatre in Park City and is built in the style of Egyptian-themed theatres from the 1920s that followed the discovery of the tomb of Tutankhamun.

 History

 The Egyptian Theatre was built on the location of the old Dewey Theatre, which collapsed under a snow load in January 1916.
 Construction began in 1926, and the first production, by John Alphonso Rugar (1883–1970), debuted on Christmas Day of 1926.
 It was built with a stage for potential vaudeville acts but was used primarily as a movie house.
 The design of the building was a replica of Warner's Egyptian Theatre in East Pasadena, California, and Egyptologist C.R.
 Berg of Seattle was consulted on the theater's theme and decor.

 The Christmas opening featured a performance of "A Wonderful Sign of a Magical Time".
 The theatre was used as a saloon, a cinema house and live performance theatre during the Great Depression, the Second World War and a period of severe local emigration in the 1950s.

 The theatre was eventually renamed the Silver Wheel Theatre in 1963, just in time for the town to rebound as a ski and resort city.
 Live theatre continued to be presented through this period, and in 1981, it became the home to Park City Performances after a renovation process.
 The increased diversity in productions helped the theatre carry on as an active venue well into the 1990s.

 The Save our Stage community group was formed during this period, and on February 14, 1998, the Egyptian Theatre reopened after the completion of a major reconstruction and refurbishment effort.
 The cost of the renovation is estimated to be at $1.5 Million.